parsotat/ProcessMCRaT/README.md

 ## Roadmap

 1. The code will include the means to include various instrument response functions in the creation of mock observed light curves, spectra, and polarizations.
-2. The package will also include support for analyzing the position of photons in a given hydrodynamic simulation, allowing for analysis of hydrodynamic structures and mock observables at the same time.

 See the [open issues](https://github.com/parsotat/ProcessMCRaT/issues) for a list of proposed features (and known issues).